List of Need for Speed video games

 The Need for Speed video game series is published by Electronic Arts.
 Games in the series were primarily developed by Canadian developer EA Canada from 1992 to 2001.
 They were later primarily developed by Canadian developer EA Black Box for a period of the series' history from 2002 to 2011.
-After a stint with several game developers (including British developer Criterion Games) from 2009 through 2012, the series is currently being handled by Swedish-British developer Ghost Games, whose debut title Need for Speed Rivals was released in 2013.
+After a stint with several game developers (including Swedish developer Ghost Games) from 2013 through 2019, the series is currently being handled by British developer Criterion Games, whose latest title Need for Speed Unbound was released in 2022.

-The series debuted with The Need for Speed in North America, Japan (under the Over Drivin' title through High Stakes), and Europe in 1997.
+The series debuted with The Need for Speed in North America, Japan (under the Over Drivin' title through High Stakes), and Europe in 1994.
 Need for Speed is a series of racing video games where the main objective is to win races in a variety of game modes, in the process eluding traffic and police.
 Aftermarket customization of video game vehicles was an aspect first introduced by the Need for Speed series after the release of the film, The Fast and the Furious; the feature was included in every Need for Speed title developed by EA Black Box from Need for Speed: Underground through Need for Speed: Undercover.

-The NFS series is among the best-selling video game franchises with 100 million copies sold.
+The NFS series is among the best-selling video game franchises with 150 million copies sold.
 Electronic Arts considers one of the reasons the series has remained so popular is because "the series has long been an ever-evolving franchise, one that changes up its focus, mechanics and style every couple of years".